Scan Science and Technology

 CdTe thin film solar cell with an Absorber Layer as thin as 0.5 μm was fabricated.
 An efficiency of 7.9% was obtained for a 1-μm-thick CdTe solar cell.
 An increased intensity of deep recombination states in the band gap, which was responsible for the reduced open-circuit voltage and fill factor for ultra-thin solar cells, was induced due to the not-well-developed polycrystalline CdTe microstructure and the CdS/CdTe heterojunction and the presence of Cu in the back contact.
 The experimental results presented in this study demonstrated that 1-μm-thick Absorber Layer is thick enough to fabricate CdTe solar cell with a decent efficiency.

-E. V. Grushko – 2nd expert on this subject based on the ideXlab platform
+E. V. Grushko – One of the best experts on this subject based on the ideXlab platform.

 optical absorptivity and recombination losses the limitations imposed by the thickness of Absorber Layer in cds cdte solar cellsSolar Energy Materials and Solar Cells, 2013Co-Authors: L. A. Kosyachenko, X Mathew, Ya V Roshko, E. V. GrushkoAbstract: